 - Thins the coat

 - Not recommended for use on Golden’s in general because consistent use can damage the outer coat of your dog

 - Usually pin style on one side and bristles on the other

 - Great for everyday grooming and shedding issues

 - Comfortable for kids and adults to use

 6 Best Brushes for Your Golden Retriever

-Safari Pin & Bristle Brush [Top Budget Pick]
+Safari Pin & Bristle Brush for Dogs with Plastic Handle